peteroupc/peteroupc.github.io/random.md

 In general, especially for cryptographic RNGs, **to generate an N-bit seed, enough data needs to be gathered from nondeterministic sources to reach N bits of entropy or more**.

 Once data with enough entropy is gathered, it might need to be condensed into a seed to initialize a PRNG with.
-Following (Cliff et al., 2009)<sup>[**(18)**](#Note18)</sup>, it is suggested to generate an N-bit seed by using an HMAC (hash-based message authentication code) algorithm, with outputs at least N times 3 bits long, on data with at least N times 3 bits of entropy, then truncating the output to N bits.
+Following (Cliff et al., 2009)<sup>[**(18)**](#Note18)</sup>, it is suggested to generate an N-bit seed by using an HMAC (hash-based message authentication code) algorithm, with outputs at least N times 3 bits long, on data with at least as many bits of entropy as the output size in bits, then truncating the output to N bits.
 See also NIST SP 800-90B sec.
 3.1.5.1 and RFC 4086 sec.
 4.2 and 5.2.

 <a id=Existing_RNG_APIs_in_Programming_Languages></a>
 ## Existing RNG APIs in Programming Languages